Pakistan submits terror financing report to FATF

 The terror financing threats include predicate crimes such as cash smuggling, kidnapping for ransom, narco-trafficking, extortion, etc. The channels for terror financing include Hundi/Hawala, unregistered charities, virtual currencies, depending on the corresponding threats and preventive controls.

-In a bid to comply with FATF conditions, Pakistan has identified all risks associated with cash couriers of currency smuggling being used for the purpose of terror financing, including unfrequented routes through the porous Pak-Afghan borders, coastline areas and Pak-Iran borders.
+In a bid to comply with FATF conditions, Pakistan has identified all risks associated with cash couriers of currency smuggling being used for the purpose of terror financing including unfrequented routes through porous Pak-Afghan borders, coastline areas and Pak-Iran borders.

 The risk assessment report on currency smuggling states that there is total of 23 international agreements in place for bilateral and multilateral customs cooperation mechanism and more requests have made to move ahead on this subject.